 The difference here is the way these levels work.
 As you rotate them, certain elements will also rotate in the direction you pick – so rotating right may lower a platform so you can stand on it, then rotating left will raise it back up.
 It’s all very clever and some of them really get you to think as you have to collect all three of the honeycombs before you can move on.
 My only complaint would be that I wish there was more of them within the game.
 Maybe the developer would even consider making a game that is purely just these puzzles?

 Jack of all trades?

-Other than the above element, the game adopts a few rather strange and unusual levels for you to work though, some of which are only a few minutes long.
-One which I thought was rather silly, in a good way, was the Halloween level which is filled with pumpkins which chase you, zombies, and a massive pumpkin which will squash you if you’re not careful!
-I really enjoyed the music in that level as it was very catchy with its lyrics!
+Other than the above element, the game adopts a few rather strange and unusual levels for you to work through, some of which are only a few minutes long.
+One which I thought was rather silly, in a good way, was the Halloween level which is filled with pumpkins that chase you, zombies, and a massive pumpkin that will squash you if you’re not careful!
+I really enjoyed the music on that level as it was very catchy with its lyrics!
 I believe it’s a song made for the game as well, not one off the shelf, which is cool.